SUSSdeveloper/SUSSprg/usageGuide/README.md

 ### Introduction

 This tutorial provides an introduction to SUSS and demonstrates its application through a practical example.
-While SUSS can handle TCP data transfers across any port number, we will focus on port 80 for this tutorial, utilizing the Apache2 web server.
+While SUSS can handle TCP data transfers across a big range of port numbers, we will focus on port 80 for this tutorial, utilizing the Apache2 web server.
 Please install Apache2 on the server where SUSS is already installed.

 <pre>
    sudo apt-get install -y apache2